unmyke/get-json-config/README.md

 So you may use configuration object in app, for instance, put it to DI container.

-[fullstack-config-loader] uses 'get-json-conig' to load configuration object to bundle via [webpack].
+[app-json-config-loader] uses 'get-json-conig' to load configuration object to bundle via [webpack].

 ## License